-- a) meets the minimum requirement for competition (FIL WCh § 3, 6.1.2), JWCh § 3, 6.9.6), - b) he/she participated in the training, - c) he/she achieved a time difference of up to a maximum of 7% from the group's best time in one of his/her official training runs in the respective group during one of their scheduled training sessions.

-For Juniors / Youth A, this rule is only applied at the Junior World Championships (JWCh) and the Youth Olympic Games (YOG),
+- a) meets the minimum requirement for competition (FIL WCh § 3, 6.1.2), JWCh § 3, 6.9.6), - b) he/she participated in the training, - he/she achieved a time difference of up to a maximum of 7% from the group's best time in one of his/her official training runs in the respective group during one of their scheduled training sessions - This rule is only applied for Youth A Class, at the Youth Olympic Games (YOG). - d) he/she has completed safely two training runs, - This rule is valid for all Youth A Competitions.

-- d) he/she has completed safely two training runs, - This rule is valid for all Junior and Youth Competitions. - e) At one event, an athlete may only start in one age group (JWC or YAWC).
-Exception: In the Junior Team Competition, Youth A athletes can also start if the Youth A discipline start height is the same as the competition start height of the team competition. - f) he/she does not participate as an official in this competition.
+e) At one event, an athlete may only start in one age group (JWC). - Exception: In the Junior Team Competition, Youth A athletes can also start if the Youth A discipline start height is the same as the competition start height of the team competition. - f) he/she does not participate as an official in this competition.